-Learning Science: Not about memorising keywords
+Learning science: not about memorising keywords

 The learning of Science is about developing the dispositions and ability to inquire, understand and explain scientific phenomena.
 Schoolbag sits in with our expert panel of Science educators as they take on commonly asked questions about primary school Science, including how important it is to be able to apply knowledge in the real world.